The maximum distinctness of physical systems: Counting distinct states in time

 {{\text{prob}}}

-We can bound other well-behaved widths similarly.
-For example, let $\Delta\nu_q$ be the width of a finite range of frequencies---starting at some frequency $\alpha$---that make up a fraction $q$ of the total probability of the wavefunction.
-This width has been studied using Fourier analysis in the context of uncertainty bounds \cite{uffink85,hilg88,hilg96}.
-From \eqn{ntf},
+We can bound other widths similarly.
+For example, let $\Delta\nu_q=\nu_{\max}-\nu_{\min}$ for a range of frequencies with total probability $q$ (sum of weights is $q$) \cite{uffink85,hilg96}.
+A {\em smallest range} with weight $q$ starts at an $\alpha=\nu_n$, and \eqn{ntf} gives